siannopollo/sqlitepersistentobjects/ReadMe.txt

 Classes that don't have direct support (the ones listed above or any that you add), will use NSObject's persistence mechanism, which archives the object into a BLOB using an NSKeyedArchiver.
 This is inefficient for some objects because you can't search or compare on these fields, but at least most object can be persisted.
 Some classes like NSImage, this method actually works quite well and there's probably no reason to add a specific category.

+There is also support for marking columns as transient, so that they will not be persisted.

 HOW DO I USE IT?